The Girl with the Needle: Release

 The Girl with the Needle was selected to compete for the Palme d'Or at the 2024 Cannes Film Festival, where it had its world premiere on 15 May 2024.
 It made its North American premiere in the Special Presentations section at the 49th Toronto International Film Festival on 5 September 2024.
 The film has also been selected for the MAMI Mumbai Film Festival 2024, where it will be screened under the World Cinema section.

 International sales were handled by The Match Factory, whose parent Mubi acquired distribution rights to the film for North and Latin America, United Kingdom, Ireland, Germany, Austria, Italy, Turkey and India a few days after its premiere.
 The film premiered in New York and Los Angeles on 6 December 2024.
 Gutek Film is set to distribute the film in Poland on 17 January 2025, under the title Dziewczyna z igłą.
 Nordisk Film Distribution is set to release the film in Denmark on 23 January 2025.

 The film was supposed to be featured at the 25th European Film Festival held in conjunction with 8th Malaysia International Film Festival in July 2025, but the screening was cancelled a week prior due to 'unforeseen circumstances'.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 82 out of 100, based on 22 critics, indicating "universal acclaim".

 The reviews from Cannes described the film as "grippingly acted"; a "sombre, commercially uncompromising work"; and a "poetic and dark fairy tale".
-One reviewer from Film International called the film "a bold and expressive nightmare", comparing its opening sequence to that of Terrence Malick's Knight of Cups (2015).

 On 19 September 2024, the film was announced as Denmark's submission for the Academy Award for Best International Feature Film at the 97th Academy Awards, and made the December shortlist, before being nominated for the Academy Award on 23 January 2025.